YiyongZhao/Hybrid_Tracer-GNN/README.md

 You can report bugs or request features through our [GitHub Issues page](https://github.com/YiyongZhao/Hybrid_Tracer-GNN/issues).
 If you have any questions, suggestions, or issues, please do not hesitate to contact us.

 ## Contributing
-If you're interested in contributing code or reporting bugs, we welcome your ideas and contributions to improve PhyloTracer!
+If you're interested in contributing code or reporting bugs, we welcome your ideas and contributions to improve HybridTracer-GNN!
 Please check out [Contribution Guidelines](https://docs.github.com/en/issues).

 ## Version History
 Check the [Changelog](https://github.com/YiyongZhao/Hybrid_Tracer-GNN/commits/Hybrid_Tracer-GNN_v1.0.0) for details on different versions and updates.